ytoshiki/u-go-01/README.md

 ### Map
 - All keys must be the same type
 - All values must be the same type
-- Keys are iondexed - can iterate over them
+- Keys are indexed - can iterate over them
 - Use to represent a collection of related properties
 - Don't need to know all the keys at complile time
 - `Reference Type`